jkk/formative/README.md

                       :date field values are expected to be in yyyy-MM-dd format by default.
-Set :date-format to change that. :time fields may be in H:m or H:m:s format. :instant fields are in EDN (RFC-3339) instant format.
+Set :date-format to change that. :time fields may be in H:m or H:m:s format. :instant fields are in EDN instant (RFC-3339) format.

+                      All date/time fields are parsed into java.util.Date or java.sql.Time objects created using the  UTC timezone.
       :datatype-error - Optional custom error message to use if datatype validation fails.
       :note         - A bit of explanatory content to accompany the field